CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Get user info, tweets, replies, followers, communities, spaces, and trends' — these are distinct, enumerated capabilities.
+Lists multiple specific concrete actions: 'Get user info, tweets, replies, followers, communities, spaces, and trends.'
+These are clearly defined capabilities that go beyond vague language.

 3 / 3